MoAITeam/Circuit-Simulator/README.md

 ```
 qmake -project
 ```
 This will create the .pro file, which we need to modify, as shown below, in order to include all the libraries.
+Make sure to write down the correct path for Eigen library.
 ```
 RESOURCES += components.qrc
 QT += widgets
-INCLUDEPATH += C:\Users\ciuff\Desktop\eigen-3.3.9
+INCLUDEPATH += \path\to\eigen-3.3.9
 CONFIG += c++11
 ```
 Then, you need to launch the commands below in order to compile the makefile.